github/docs/content/development/specs-algorithms-debugging/voice-prompt-triggering.md

    * current speed
    * DEFAULT_SPEED of the base profile
 * There is a user-configurable additional and overall VOICE_PROMPT_DELAY, particularly needed for output type _Phone call audio_, where we emulate a call to a car stereo which comes with a noticeable delay.
 (Also all distances to be used in the prompts anticipate VOICE_PROMPT_DELAY!)
-* For the announcement of TARGETS and INTERMEDIATE TARGETS, there is an additional user setting ARRICAL_DISTANCE_FACTOR impacting the lead distance
+* For the announcement of TARGETS and INTERMEDIATE TARGETS, there is an additional user setting ARRIVAL_DISTANCE_FACTOR impacting the lead distance
 * We mute TURN instructions immediately once your direction of travel or current position is not any more in line with the turn to be announced (account for GPS issues).

 ### Base Profile Default Speeds